yamagh/weather-app/README.md

 ## Description

 This is a web application that displays current weather conditions for a user's location.
 It includes weather details such as temperature, humidity, wind speed, and precipitation.
-The app also shows a 7-day weather forecast using real-time data fetched from a weather API.
+The app also shows a 7-day weather forecast using real-time data fetched from a free weather API.

 ## Setup